Tuition Payment Dates:

 - April 10: 50% of balance

 For applications submitted after May 10, payments are due within 48 hours.
 If tuition was rolled over from a previous year program, 100% payment is due on March 10.

 Late payments received after May 10th will incur a $150 late fee (this is not applicable to applications received after May 10th).
 If full payment is not received by June 1st SSB may at its discretion cancel the application / enrollment without refund

-- (1) All payments are subject to the conditions of our refund policy on the date payment is received.
+- All payments are subject to the conditions of our refund policy on the date payment is received.
 SSB may at any time update these Terms and Conditions, and post public posting these updated Terms and Conditions shall be immediately effective for new enrollments post this date.

-- (4) If for some reason SSB is not able to grant program acceptance for medical, behavioral, academic, or other substantial reasons, everything but the application fee is refundable.
+- If SSB is not able to grant program acceptance for medical, behavioral, academic, or other substantial reasons, everything but the application fee is refundable.
 The application fee is never refundable or transferable.

-- Cancellation Date before March 1, 100% of tuition paid is refundable, except the $99 application fee
+- Cancellation Date before March 1: 100% of tuition is refundable, except the $99 application fee

 - Between March 2 – April 1: All tuition is refundable (except deposit and application fee).
 Option to roll over 100% of monies paid as credit for a future year.

 - Between April 2 – May 1: 75% of tuition is refundable (except deposit and application fee).
 Option to roll over 100% of monies paid as credit for future year.
 No fee to change programs (course, location, sessions).

 - After May 1: 25% of tuition is refundable (except deposit and application fee).
 Option to roll over 75% of monies paid as credit for future year. $300 fee to change programs (course, location, sessions).